-The U.S. Food and Drug Administration (FDA) has approved the Pfizer-BioNTech COVID-19 vaccine for kids ages 12 to 15 on an emergency use basis.
-The approval was granted after Pfizer-BioNTech announced that the vaccine was found to be 100% effective in preventing COVID-19 during a clinical trial of more than 2,200 adolescents ages 12 to 15.
+The U.S. Food and Drug Administration (FDA) authorized the Pfizer-BioNTech COVID-19 vaccine for kids ages 12 to 15 on an emergency use basis.
+The authorization was granted after Pfizer-BioNTech announced the vaccine was found to be 100% effective in preventing COVID-19 during a clinical trial of more than 2,200 adolescents ages 12 to 15.

 “Widespread vaccination is a critical tool to help stop the pandemic,” the CDC reported.
 “Getting your child or teen vaccinated can bring you one step closer to enjoying the activities you miss.”

 To be fully vaccinated, your child will need 2 doses of the Pfizer COVID-19 vaccine administered 3 weeks apart.
 This is the same vaccine protocol as the one for people 16 years of age and older.